Parental Leave Frequently Asked Questions (FAQ)

 An employee who has worked for the University for a minimum of six months but not yet long enough to qualify under the Parental Leave policy, may be granted Shared Leave for the birth, adoption, or placement of a child.

 A supervisor or unit/department head cannot deny parental leave.
-The employee or supervisor should contact HRM at hrdept@ku.edu with any concerns.
+The employee or supervisor should contact HR at hrdept@ku.edu with any concerns.